 Be aware that providing misleading or false information on a DRO application is considered an offence.

 You will not qualify for a DRO if you:

-- Are applying for or have received an Individual Voluntary Arrangement (abbreviated IVA) have been provided an Undertaking or Bankruptcy Restrictions Order are currently bankrupt have been provided an Undertaking or Debt Relief Restrictions Order have had a DRO within the past 6 years.
+- Are applying for or have received an Individual Voluntary Arrangement (abbreviated IVA) have been provided with an Undertaking or Bankruptcy Restrictions Order are currently bankrupt have been provided with an Undertaking or Debt Relief Restrictions Order have had a DRO within the past 6 years.